Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Explicit Representation of the Jacobian Matrix

-~ To calculate the Jacobian matrix for the nonlinear DAE vector valued function that represents the dynamics of the power system, we adopt a numerical layout notation.
-Then using the chain rule we express the Jacobian matrix $\m{J}(\m{x}_0)$ as shown in equation \eqref{eq:Jac_obs_horz}.
-Given the implicit discretization model used to simulate the system, we run into a challenge of explicitly representing $\frac{\partial \m{x}_{j}}{\partial \m{x}_{j-1}}$.
-This is due to the fact that $\m{x}_{k}$ appears on both sides of the discrete system dynamics equations.
-We herein show the derivations and calculations required to obtain an explicit representation of $\frac{\partial \m{x}_{j}}{\partial \m{x}_{j-1}}$ for computing the Jacobian of the observability matrix $\m W_o(\m{\Gamma},{\m x}_0) \equiv \m W^{1}_o(\mathcal{{\m{Z}}} ,{\m x}_0)$.
+We present the methodology that allows us to compute the Jacobian matrix of the power system.
+The chain rule is then utilized to express the Jacobian matrix~\eqref{eq:Jac_obs_horz} for an observation horizon $\mr{N}_o$.
+Given the implicit discrete-time models used to simulate the system, we run into a challenge of explicitly representing $\frac{\partial \m{x}_{j}}{\partial \m{x}_{j-1}}$.
+We herein show the derivations and calculations required to obtain an explicit representation of $\frac{\partial \m{x}_{j}}{\partial \m{x}_{j-1}}$ for computing $\m{J}(\cdot)$.